 - VMs are running.
 All key are good - database, email, desktop.

-- VMware Tools look OK?
-If I have done it yet that is – which I haven’t.
-Update: I used VUM to update the VMware tools in all VMs.
-Worked fine do don.
+- VMware Tools look ok?
+If I have done it yet that is - which I haven’t.

 - vR Ops looks ok - no, looks like it needs to register again.
 Logging in looks like I had to start it.
 Data node down was the message.
 So I started it.
 It has spent some time on waiting for analytics.
 Wait a day or three and connect again it is still having issues.
 Data Retriever is not initialized yet.
 I get that without logging in.
 Just connect to the UI.
 I think I will need to talk to support on this.
 And yes, it did work fine before upgrade.
 I do think that this is related to the migration nature of this upgrade.